varnishcache/varnish-cache/doc/sphinx/whats-new/upgrading-6.0.rst

     with the backend name field -- the second field in ``BackendOpen``.

+  * The byte counters logged with ``ReqAcct`` now report the numbers returned from the operating system telling us how many bytes were actually sent in a request and response, rather than what Varnish thought it was going to send.
+This gives a more accurate account when there are errors, for example when a client hung up early without receiving the entire response.
+The figures also include any overhead in a request or response body, for example due to chunked encoding.

+  * Debugging logs for the PROXY protocol are turned off by default.
+    They can be turned on with the ``protocol`` flag of the varnishd :ref:`ref_param_debug` parameter (``-p debug=+protocol``).

 * ``varnishncsa(1)``

   * The ``%h`` formatter (remote host) gets its value from